 I know…you’re too busy.
 But think again.
 The benefits of cultivating an attitude of gratitude are very real and can be enjoyed with some simple choices to build it into your life in simple ways.
 In its simplest form, gratitude means thankfulness, counting your blessings, noticing simple pleasures, and acknowledging all that you receive.
 It means learning to live your life as if everything in it were a miracle, and being consciously aware of how much you’ve been given.
 Gratitude shifts your focus from what your life lacks to the richness that is already present.

-I have read about 40 studies on gratefulness, and the results are pretty impressive.
+The results of a gratitude attitude are pretty impressive.
 By practicing gratefulness, here are just some of the benefits you can expect:

 - Better and more sleep, feeling more refreshed when you do wake

 - More feelings of control in your life